Open contracting: impact and evidence

 - In Ecuador, the country decided to fast track its open contracting reforms when the pandemic started, to improve the government’s ability to respond to the crisis by buying fast and openly.
 The government decided to publish information on all emergency contracts publicly as timely open data, expanding oversight of procurement through a public procurement observatory, and increasing the capacity of civil society and public officials.
 During the first year, about 10,000 emergency procedures worth a total of $250 million were made available as open data, over 50 legal cases have been raised, and approximately 24,000 officials have been trained in how to do emergency procurement more efficiently and openly.

-- A randomized control study of road works projects in Afghanistan found that new roads were of significantly higher quality and more durable in neighborhoods where the community were involved to monitor the implementation of the project.
+- A randomized control study of road works projects in Afghanistan found that new roads were of significantly higher quality and more durable in neighborhoods where the community were involved to monitor the implementation of the project and where the government opened up a specific feedback channel to respond to those complaints.

 - In Costa Rica, three months after the release of the MapaInversiones open contracting data platform, financial progress of public investment projects uploaded onto the platform increased by 18%, and physical progress increased by 8 percentage points compared to unpublished projects.
 A year after the intervention, financial progress of treated projects was approximately 15% points higher relative to control projects.